 But I knew that it was going to be hard.
 I mean HARD.
 I know how hard it was to become sober from my other addiction and that one I had picked up later in life.
-Though I know addictions are progressive, I got support for sex addiction very early, when it was impacting my life but not incredibly.
-It "only" took a few months to become sober in that addiction and I've now been sober over 18 months.
+Though I know addictions are progressive, I got support for the other addiction very early, when it was impacting my life but not incredibly.
+It "only" took a few months to become sober in that addiction and I've now been sober for over 3 years.
 But being addicted to food is something I've dealt with since I was a toddler - about 50 years of addictive behavior.
-I have no doubt that it's not going to be easy - and I remember how those few months becoming sober from that addiction were FAR from easy.
+I have no doubt that it's not going to be easy - and I remember how those few months of becoming sober from that addiction were FAR from easy.

 Plus, as I've written in other blog entries, my life is almost as far from settled as it can be.
 I am not living in the kind of conditions to be able to successfully undertake such a huge endeavor.
 I also realized I just can't wait.
 I have to start now, even if it means only taking baby steps.

-I couldn't go to the next meeting but went again this past week.
+I couldn't go to the next meeting but went again the next week.
 The same thing happened: feelings of both hope and despair.

-Those feelings were amplified when I went to an all-day retreat yesterday.
+Those feelings were amplified when I went to an all-day retreat soon after.
 So much hope.
 So many stories that I could relate to.
 So much validation that I'm not alone in this struggle.
 So much love and support from complete strangers.

 However, so much fear.
 So much wondering how I can do this given my current mental, financial, living, and emotional state.
 So many conflicting feelings.

-By the end of the day, I was exhausted, much more from this mental merry-go-round than by anything physical.
-For once I was thankful for the terrible heat because it wasn't really an option to do rideshare last night.
+By the end of the day of the retreat, I was exhausted, much more from this mental merry-go-round than by anything physical.
+For once I was thankful for the terrible heat because it wasn't really an option to do rideshare that night.
 I went to my boyfriend's place and chilled out.